OrbitVoting/OrbitVoting/README.md

 # Votecount Bot
-A votecount bot created by Mark
+A votecount bot created by Mark.

 ## Overview
 This is a simple discord bot that: